 Laura Necochea, CPHR

-Laura is RSR’s Human Resources Manager reporting to Harbinder Dhillon.
-Laura’s responsibilities include all things people and culture and she works very closely with all departments to ensure proper staffing, development and engagement are occurring throughout the organization.
+Laura is RSR’s Director, Human Resources reporting to Harbinder Dhillon.
+Laura’s responsibilities include all things people and culture and she works very closely with all departments to ensure proper staffing, development, and engagement are occurring throughout the organization.

-Laura recently joined RSR in 2018 and has many years of HR experience from the automotive collision repair sector, she is very excited to join the RSR team.
+Laura joined RSR in 2018 and has many years of HR experience from the automotive collision repair sector.

 Laura holds a BA from Simon Fraser University (2012) and the Certified Professional in Human Resources designation from the CPHR of BC & Yukon (2016).